 - Paraquat.
 Paraquat is a weed killer that can only be used by licensed applicators, such as farmers and agricultural workers.
 It’s a dangerous product containing toxic materials that can cause serious medical problems and has been linked to Parkinson’s disease.
 It is used in a variety of products made by many different companies.
 The manufacturers of paraquat knew about the potential risks of their herbicide but failed to disclose any warnings.
 If exposure to paraquat led to your diagnosis of Parkinson’s disease or another severe medical condition, you might be entitled to compensation from the manufacturing companies.

 - IVC Filters.
 An IVC filter is a small metal device placed inside the body that is designed to catch blood clots.
 Blood clots in the legs or pelvis can occasionally travel to the lungs, where they could cause a pulmonary embolism or blockage.
 IVC filters have been linked to severe, potentially deadly injuries.
 These include hemorrhage, pulmonary embolism, and stroke.
 Lawsuits have already been filed and continue to move forward against IVC filter manufacturing companies.

 - Truvada.
 This prescription medicine has been used to treat HIV patients in an effort to help improve their immune system.
 Some people who have taken Truvada have experienced serious side effects including kidney and liver failure.
 If you have been prescribed this drug and have experienced dangerous side effects you may be able to sue the manufacturer, Gilead Science.

-If you have been hurt by a defective product, medical device, or dangerous pharmaceutical drug, call Chris Hudson & Associates today.
-We would be happy to provide you a free, confidential, no-obligation consultation to discuss:
+If you have been hurt by a defective product, medical device, or dangerous pharmaceutical drug, call the Chris Hudson Law Group today.
+We would be happy to provide you with a free, confidential, no-obligation consultation to discuss:

 - Whether you should start or join a mass tort case